Ona Galdikaitė: Interwar

+Post-war

 In 1946, the Lithuanian Soviet Socialist Republic took over the monastery and all of the sisters relocated to the property in Kaunas.
 Secretly the nuns continued performing the church's work, catechizing children and adults, performing sacraments for the sick, and writing religious literature.
 In 1949, Sister Mary Augustina was arrested, held in Kaunas, then sent to Kretinga and finally to Vilnius, where she was sentenced to ten years imprisonment.
 She was sent to the concentration camp at Abezė near Inta in the Komi Republic of Russia and after five years received amnesty.

 Upon her release, she returned to the sisters in Kaunas and resumed with their works.
-Between 1977 and 1990, Sister Mary Augustina participated in the underground literary movement, writing poems under the pseudonym "Vynmedžio šakelė" (meaning vine stem), which were published in Žurnalą Rūpintojėlis (Journal Pensive).
+Between 1977 and 1990, Sister Mary Augustina participated in the underground literary movement, writing poems under the pseudonym "Vynmedžio šakelė" (meaning vine stem), which were published in Rūpintojėlis (Pensive Christ).
 She also translated theological works from French, German, and Polish sources into Lithuanian.

 Sister Mary Augustina died on 9 February 1990 at the home in Kaunas.
 In 1998, the order which she founded had 40 permanent members, 4 laity, and 1 novitiate.
 A prayerbook printed in 1998 contains many of her poems and hymns.